 It’s a new year, the new year.
-It’s 12:03 am of the year two thousand-fill-in-the-blank.
+It’s 12:03 A.M. of the year two=thousand and-fill-in-the-blank.
 Your ex has just posted a picture of themselves wrapped around someone leaner, cooler, better looking than you.
 Awe, you gotta get back, right?
 You gotta return fire.
-You’re in a nuclear standoff of fake happiness and while you might be not be happier, no one can lie better than you.
+You’re in a nuclear standoff of fake happiness, and while you might be not be happier, no one can lie better than you.

 You bail out, half-hoping someone notices and calls you back.
 Sits you down and tells you that you’re worth their time and that they want you to be happy.

 You go outside.
 You’re a present tense, second-person blob of acidic thoughts.
 You stand on the porch in snow and rock salt.
-The way the salt is melting the ice makes it look like ground is pulling away from you.
-Your acid is eating through the porch, and soon you’ll be in the dead leaves and cigarette butts down there, reaching your hand up, waiting for someone to catch you.
+The way the ice is melting, it looks like ground is pulling away from you.
+Your acid is eating through the porch, and soon you’ll be in the dead leaves and cigarette butts, reaching your hand up, waiting for someone to catch you.

 You’re standing there, wishing you were a smoker so you’d have a tiny little flame to cup your hands around while you shiver.
 You shove your hands in your coat, and your fingers touch that business card.
 It’s for that new service, some self-help bullshit.
 A New-U. The card is blue and glossy.
 It says: